 Can I include undergraduate or master’s students in my pandemic safety and preparedness research plans?

-Undergraduate students are not authorized to be on campus for research activities at least through August 1, 2020.
-All graduate students (master’s or Ph.D.) may be included as personnel in approved on campus research plans.
+All graduate students (master’s or Ph.D.) may be included as personnel in approved on-site research plans.

 I need to come in one time to pick up some materials from my office that I need to keep working remotely?
 Do I need to fill out a plan?

 No. A plan is not needed for these circumstances.
-If you have an urgent need to retrieve materials in order to continue working remotely, submit a request for one-time access to firstname.lastname@example.org.
-A member of the Emergency Operations Center (EOC) will assess your request and follow up to facilitate
+If you have an urgent need to retrieve materials in order to continue working remotely, follow the one-time campus access request process.

 I have a teaching-related need to be on-campus.
 How can I be approved to do that?

-Accessing on-site facilities for teaching and education purposes is currently not authorized and in the future will not be covered by these research processes.
+Accessing on-site facilities for teaching and education purposes is not covered by these research processes.
 The Office of the Provost is overseeing the analogous teaching and educational processes.
 Please work with your department head and dean to identify the appropriate steps.

 What about access to the library for my research?

 CMU libraries are open for virtual services.
 As part of the overall university’s phased return of certain on-site operations, the library team is finalizing its initial plans to resume some on-site operations.
-In the interim, please contact your librarian liaison/subject specialist to discuss your research needs, and to explore immediate access to the content you need or visit the Libraries COVID-19 FAQ page.
+In the interim, please contact your librarian liaison/subject specialist to discuss your research needs and to explore immediate access to the content you need or visit the Libraries COVID-19 FAQ page.